tom-jj-G/KeplerExoplanets/README.md

 * https://www.kaggle.com/nasa/kepler-exoplanet-search-results

 ### Questions we hope to answer with the data
-* Is there a habitable planet besides Earth and where is it in space?
-* How many confirmed planet?
-Which one is closest to solar system?
+* How many confirmed planets?
+* Which confirmed planet is closest to Earth?
+* Based on temperature and surface gravity, which confirmed planet is the most habitable?

 ## GitHub
 ### Communication protocols